Michael Pittman Jr. Player Prop Bets for NFL Week 13 | Indianapolis vs. Houston 12/5/2021

 - In last week's game against the Buccaneers, Pittman was targeted 10 times and recorded four catches for 53 yards.

-- Pittman has also chipped in with 11 receptions for 147 yards during his last three games.
+- Pittman has also added 11 receptions for 147 yards over his last three outings.
 He's been targeted 20 times, producing 49.0 yards per game.

 Pittman's Indianapolis Teammates